Ronny12345-art/Ronny-Rogers/README.md

 - Penetration testing
 - Security research
 - Educational purposes only

+  MRcutter is developed by Ronny Rogers, a cybersecurity specialist and ethical hacker focused on penetration testing and open-source security tools.

 ⚠️ **Disclaimer:**
 This tool is intended **ONLY for legal and ethical use** on systems you own or have permission to test.